 Ideal for those looking to get a lot of value out of a single finance app

 Who would I not recommend the Acorns app for?

 Not as ideal if you want to invest in individual stocks

-When you join Acorns and invest your first $5 you will receive a free $5 sign up bonus to invest.
+For a limited time, when you join Acorns and invest your first $5 you will receive a free $10 sign up bonus to invest.
 If you'd like to try out the Acorns app feel free to join here and enjoy your free $10 sign up bonus.

 If you're a new investor looking for an easy to use platform to get started investing, the Acorns app is a great option.
 However, if you're more interested in having access to investing in thousands of individual stocks and ETFs you may want to consider M1 Finance.

 If you'd like to try out the Acorns app you can join here.